 6. Store Up Ammunition for Your Next Argument.

 Long before popular psychology came into existence, the Apostle Paul penned an award winner definition for Christian love.
 It is found in I Corinthians 13:5, “…it does not keep a record of wrongs…”

 Today some may call this “letting go” or “forgiveness.”
 Regardless of what it is called, as Christians we are encouraged to not keep a running tally list of the offenses our spouses have committed against us.

 As humans, it feels so much better to point out others’ faults rather than admit our own.
 Yet, marriage is about having the maturity to first ask for forgiveness for how we’ve hurt our spouse, rather than demanding their asking us for forgiveness.

-Now that we’ve become aware of 7 ways to cause problems in our marriage (from an article titled Christian Marriage Blunders: How to Wreak Havoc in Your Marriage written by Terre Grable, posted on the web site Articlebase.com), lets look at 7 ways to HELP your marriage.
+Now that we’ve become aware of 7 ways to cause problems in our marriage (from the E-zine article titled Christian Marriage Blunders: How to Wreak Havoc in Your Marriage written by Terre Grable, lets look at 7 ways to HELP your marriage.

 TO NOT WREAK HAVOC IN YOUR MARRIAGE:

 Beware of magnifying the small stuff.
 It can bring down your relationship in big ways.
 “Love is not rude, it is not self-seeking.
 It is not easily angered, and it keeps no record of wrongs” (1 Corinthians 13:5) “A man’s wisdom gives him patience; it is to his glory to overlook an offense” (Proverbs 19:11).
 “If you keep on biting and devouring each other, watch out or you will be destroyed by each other” (Galatians 5:15).